pkpio/pkpio.github.io/_posts/2020-12-01-exporting-trading-212-to-yahoo-finance.md

 Support
 ----
-If you found this tool helpful, show your support by:
+If you found this tool helpful, show your support through:
-- Clapping and sharing this post
+- Comments on this post
 - Starring and sharing the GitHub repo